ecco-laboratory/EmotionConceptRepresentation/README.md

 The code requires both [PyTorch](https://pytorch.org/) and [Tensorboard](https://www.tensorflow.org/tensorboard) to run.
 Installation should take approximately 5 minutes to run.

 Analyses were performed using MATLAB R2024a on Ubuntu 20.04.6 LTS (Focal Fossa).
+No non-standard or specialized hardware was required.
+A GPU can speed up PyTorch training of the TEM model but is not required.

 ## Acquiring the fMRI Dataset
 The Emo-FilM fMRI data ([Morgenroth et al., 2025](https://www.nature.com/articles/s41597-025-04803-5)) can be downloaded by running